PicsArt/cppbind/docs/03_get_started/08_operators.rst

 |

 .. note::
-    As we can see, we have only generated one set operator.
+    As you can see, we have only generated one set operator.
 It is the case when the return value of the overloaded subscript operator is a non-const-qualified reference.